Your roofer should pull a permit before performing any work on your roof. Here’s why.

 Updated October 2022

 We have blogged about the importance of finding a quality roofing contractor, and some tips for finding someone trustworthy.
-Something that is highly important is ensuring that the roofing contractor you choose has pulled a permit with the city you live in before beginning construction on your home.
+Something that is highly important is ensuring that the roofing contractor you choose has pulled a roof permit with the city you live in before beginning construction on your home.
 Essentially, when a permit is pulled, it protects you as the homeowner.